datnguyen1215/hsmkit/docs/state-machine-events.md

-# Listening to Events with `hsmjs`
+# Listening to Events with `hsmkit`

-In `hsmjs`, you can listen to state machine events and transitions to perform actions when specific events occur or states change.
+In `hsmkit`, you can listen to state machine events and transitions to perform actions when specific events occur or states change.
 This is useful for handling side-effects or updating your application based on the state machine's activity.

 ## Listening to Events